jarsheenkaur/CodeX-Marketing-Survey-Analysis-Report/README.md

 ## Key Insights

-**1. Demographic Insights**
+### **1. Demographic Insights**
-- Men account for 60% of Energy Drink Sales followed by Women at 35% and Non-Binary at 5%.
-- Energy Drinks are more popular among youngsters as 55% of Energy Drinks Consumers belong to age group 19-30.
-This figure rises to 70% consumers between the ages 15-30.
-- Bangalore has highest Energy Drinks Consumers at 28% followed by Hyderabad at 18%.
-Lucknow has least Energy Drinks Consumers at 2%.
+- **Gender Breakdown:** 60% of energy drink consumers are male, 35% female, and 5% non-binary.
+The energy drink market globally is often dominated by male consumers, who are seen as more inclined toward products associated with physical activity, performance enhancement, and sports.
+- **Age Distribution:** 55% of energy drink consumers are aged 19-30, with the figure rising to 70% in the 15-30 age bracket.
+Globally, younger demographics are the largest consumers of energy drinks, as they are marketed for high-energy lifestyles such as sports and long study or work hours.
+- **City Insights:** Bangalore leads with 28% of energy drink consumers, followed by Hyderabad at 18%.
+In contrast, Lucknow accounts for only 2%.
+Urban areas tend to have higher energy drink consumption due to the fast-paced lifestyle, which aligns with the growth of energy drinks in metro cities like Bangalore.
-- Energy Drinks are frequently consumed by Males mostly for 2-3 Times a Week.
+- **Consumption Frequency:** Energy drinks are frequently consumed 2-3 times per week, primarily by males and individuals aged 18-30.

-**2. Consumer Preferences**
+### **2. Consumer Preferences**
-- Energy Drinks are mostly consumed to Stay Awake during Work or Study and before Exercise.
-- Main reason for consuming Energy Drinks is Increased Energy and Focus.
-- Energy Drinks are typically consumed during Sports or Exercise.
+- **Primary Consumption Reasons:** Consumers primarily drink energy beverages to stay awake during work/study and before exercise, with the top motivations being increased energy and focus.
+Globally, the energy drink market thrives on the promise of alertness and productivity boosts, valued highly by students and professionals.
+- **Consumption Occasions:** Most respondents consume energy drinks during sports or exercise, mirroring global trends where energy drinks are heavily marketed to athletes and fitness enthusiasts for performance enhancement.

-**3. Purchasing Behavior**
+### **3. Purchasing Behavior**
-- Supermarkets are the most common choice for buying Energy Drinks followed by Online Retailers.
+- **Preferred Purchase Channels:** Supermarkets are the most common purchase location, followed by online retailers.
+In India, the rapid rise of e-commerce has driven the growth of online purchases of energy drinks, especially during the pandemic.
-- Compact and Portable Cans are preferred Energy Drinks Packaging followed by Innovative Bottle Design.
-- Energy Drinks with Limited Edition Packaging is mostly not preferred.
-- Consumers consider Energy Drinks to be reasonably priced between 50-99 rupees.
+- **Packaging Preference:** Consumers favor compact and portable cans, followed by innovative bottle designs.
+This reflects the global trend where convenience in consumption plays a significant role, with compact packaging preferred for ease of transportation and storage.
+Additionally, there is little interest in limited edition packaging, indicating that energy drink packaging should focus on everyday practicality rather than exclusivity or novelty.
+- **Price Sensitivity:** The preferred price range for energy drinks is between INR 50-99.
+Pricing is a critical factor in the Indian market, where affordability often determines brand loyalty, especially in the youth segment.

-**4. Market Research**
+### **4. Market Research**
-- Online Ads are the most effective marketing channel to reach the consumers especially the youth.
-- Energy Drinks are mostly considered to be Effective.
+- **Effective Marketing Channels:** Online ads are most effective in reaching young consumers, particularly through platforms like Instagram and YouTube.
+Globally, digital marketing has proven to be the most powerful tool for energy drinks, particularly in engaging younger, tech-savvy audiences.
-- Caffeine is the most expected ingredient in Energy Drinks followed by Vitamins.
+- **Key Ingredients:** Caffeine is the most expected ingredient, followed by vitamins.
+Caffeine has long been the cornerstone of energy drinks worldwide, known for boosting alertness.
+However, consumers are increasingly expecting healthier ingredients like vitamins.
-- Reduced Sugar Content is highly desired improvement in Energy Drinks followed by More Natural Ingredients.
-- 60% of the Survey Respondents are Concerned about Health Impacts of consuming Energy Drinks.
-- 50% of the Survey Respondents are Interested in Natural or Organic Ingredients to be used in Energy Drinks.
+- **Perceived Effectiveness of Energy Drinks:** Consumers generally view energy drinks as effective, primarily for boosting energy, focus, and endurance.
+This perception underscores their continued use during demanding activities such as work, study, and exercise, highlighting energy drinks' role in improving performance and alertness.
+- **Desired Improvements:** Consumers are calling for reduced sugar content and more natural ingredients, in line with a global shift toward health-conscious beverages.
+Brands like Red Bull have already begun offering sugar-free options to meet this growing demand.
+- **Health Concerns:** 60% of respondents are concerned about health impacts, and 50% are interested in natural or organic ingredients.
+This reflects a global consumer trend where awareness of energy drink health risks (heart problems, high sugar content) has led to demand for healthier alternatives.

-**5. Competition Analysis**
+### **5. Competition Analysis**
-- Cola-Coka has the Largest Share in the Energy Drinks Market at 25% closely followed by Bepsi at 21%.
+- **Market Share:** Cola-Coka dominates the Indian energy drinks market with a 25% share, closely followed by Bepsi at 21%.
-- Main reason for Consumers choosing Current Brand is Brand Reputation at 27% and Taste or Flavor Preference at 20%.
+- **Brand Choice Factors:** Consumers select their preferred brands primarily based on brand reputation (27%) and taste/flavor preference (20%).
+Established brands benefit from high brand equity, making it difficult for new entrants like CodeX to penetrate the market without significant differentiation .

-**6. CodeX Performace**
+### **6. CodeX Performace**
-- 56% of the Survey Respondents have Never Heard about CodeX before.
+- **Brand Awareness:** 56% of respondents have never heard of CodeX, indicating a critical need for increased marketing efforts.
+This suggests that CodeX has not yet established a strong brand presence, a major factor in the competitive energy drink market .
-- Only 49% of the Survey Respondents have tasted CodeX before.
+- **Trial Rates:** Only 49% of respondents have tried CodeX, indicating a gap in market penetration.
-- Average CodeX Taste Rating is 3.28.
-- Main reasons preventing Energy Drinks Consumers for trying CodeX is that it is not available locally and concerns related to their health.
-- Bangalore has the highest availability of CodeX Energy Drinks at 36% whereas Ahemdabad and Lucknow have the least availability at 1% each.
+- **Taste Rating:** CodeX’s taste rating of 3.28 shows room for improvement, especially since taste/flavor is the second most important factor for brand preference .
+- **Barriers to Trial:** Limited availability and health concerns are the main reasons preventing consumers from trying CodeX.
+This indicates that the brand needs to address both distribution challenges and health-related perceptions to succeed .
+- **City-wise Availability:** CodeX is most available in Bangalore (36%), but barely available in cities like Ahmedabad and Lucknow (1%).
+Expanding availability in these regions could lead to increased trials and brand growth.